alexeagleson/nextjs-fullstack-app-template/README.app.md

 ![Google Custom Home Mobile](https://res.cloudinary.com/dqse2txyi/image/upload/v1649530936/blogs/nextjs-app-tailwind/google-homepage-mobile_n8cgpj.png)

-### Storybook for Pages
+### (Optional) Storybook for Pages

 One could make the argument that Storybook isn't quite the right place to test full pages.
 It's more focused on the individual components than the complete integration of all of that.

 That said however, Storybook does have [full support for pages](https://storybook.js.org/docs/react/writing-stories/build-pages-with-storybook) and recommendations for how to handle it, so with that in mind if you'd like to test your pages in Storybook then I'll show you the tools you'll need (at this stage) to get it working.

-The main challenge is always macking functional dependencies.
+The main challenge is always mocking functional dependencies.
 So for example Next's router does not exist in Storybook.
 Other future challenges will be authentication and internationalization.

-Each of these can be individually managed though with moock functions that provide sensible defaults, and most of the popular ones (including Next router) have addons to handle most of the config for you.
+Each of these can be individually managed though with mock functions that provide sensible defaults, and most of the popular ones (including Next router) have addons to handle most of the config for you.

 Here's how to support Next Router in Storybook.
 Start by installing the addon and [reading its documentation](https://storybook.js.org/addons/storybook-addon-next-router).